Bequests 101: A Nonprofit Guide to Legacy-Giving

 With this in mind, nonprofit organizations need to consider developing a bequest program that can help them attract and secure bequest donors.
 This program will serve as a sustainable source of revenue for these organizations and help them meet their long-term fundraising goals.

-This article discusses all you need to know about bequests, how to distinguish them from a will and a traditional gift, and steps you can take to set up a bequest program for your organization.
+This article discusses all you need to know about bequests, how to distinguish them from a will and a traditional gift, and the steps you can take to set up a bequest program for your organization.

 What is a Bequest?